-Do you feel like it’s a pipe dream to make a living as a freelance writer?
+Do you feel like it’s a pipe dream to find freelance writing jobs that pay pro rates?

 I hear a lot of comments like this from writers who are about ready to give up on their writing dreams.